Locations:

 • Very pale or blue skin on your leg.

-Long-term narrowing or total blockage of the femoral artery can cause claudication, fatigue and painful cramping in the calf muscles when walking.
+Long-term narrowing or total blockage of the femoral artery can cause fatigue and painful cramping in your calf muscles when walking.
 In extreme situations, a blocked artery in your leg can lead to amputation (removal) of your toes, foot or leg.
 This may happen if the tissues don’t receive blood or oxygen for a prolonged period of time.

 A note from Cleveland Clinic